 The scope to learn for individual stock investing can be wide.
-From learning about how to do idea generation, how to screen for companies in a quick manner, how to deep dive into companies, valuing companies, it is multi-disciplinary.
+Learning about how to do idea generation, how to screen for companies in a quick manner, how to deep dive into companies, and valuing companies is multi-disciplinary.

-Again, the process will drive the return.
-Your competency in not just one area but being relatively competent in all the areas will drive your results.
+Again, the sound investment process will drive sustainable returns.
+Your competency is not just one area but being relatively competent in all the areas will drive your results.

 So you can see the benefit of someone able to articulate and present things in an applicable manner.